This post may contain affiliate links. See our disclosure policy.

 Frequently asked Questions

 Most Panda Express recipes from the actual restaurant are NOT gluten-free.
-However, if you make these dishes at home they are SUPER easy to make GF!
+However, I have family members that are gluten intolerant so I’ve made it multiple times GF!
 For this recipe, all you need to do is use GF soy sauce and just make sure the broth you are using is gluten free.
 That’s it!

 Other Panda Express Entrée Recipes (and more Asian-Inspired Entrees)